Revd. Martha Gordon

 Revd.
 Judy Bassingthwaighte

-Modjadji is a Nature conservation student, studying with Unisa doing her 3rd modules.
-She stumbled across Nature conservation in 2013 when she joined a Programme with EWT (Wet Land Rehabilitation in Telekishi) and realised she wanted to learn more about the environment and how to conserve it.
+I am a Nature Conservation student, studying with Unisa doing my 3rd modules.
+I actually stumbled across Nature conservation in 2013 when I joined a Programme with EWT (Wet Land Rehabilitation in Telekishi) and I wanted to learn more about the environment and how to conserve it too.
+My Rector at St Andrews Pimville, Soweto introduced me to JAEI and the rest is history.
+Being a part of nature brings me closer to God.

 Revd.
 Tsepo Matubatuba